Ocean Theme Sensory Bin with Curly Moss

 preschool sensory bin ocean theme

-This unique sensory bin is created with artificial sea moss and a variety of shells and other props.
+This unique sensory bin is filled with artificial sea moss and a variety of shells and other props.
+The combination of the colorful curly moss and sea creatures invites kids to dive in and explore!

 The fillers can be messy, or not-too-messy, depending on the day, and the learning experience you hope to provide.
 The goal is to offer child-led play with little instruction and lots of room to explore.